easystats/report/.github/CONTRIBUTING.md

 - **"I'd like to help, but I don't know where to start"**

-You can look around the [issues section](https://github.com/neuropsychology/report/issues) to find some features / ideas / bugs to start working on.
-You can also open an issue just to say that you're there, we might have some ideas adapted to your skills.
-One of the "easy" way to start contributing is through tests improvement, which consists of building some edge-case models, and running them through all the functions with different arguments, to see if everything behaves as expected.
+You can look around the **issue section** to find some features / ideas / bugs to start working on.
+You can also open a new issue **just to say that you're there, interested in helping out**.
+We might have some ideas adapted to your skills.

 - **"I'm not sure if my suggestion or idea is worthwile"**